dxx/finders/README.md

 ./gradlew -p ./distribution build
 ```

 The binary package is then generated in the `./build/distributions` directory.
-Go in and you can see that there are two compressed package files,  `.zip` or `.tar`.
+Go in and you can see that there are two compressed package files,  `.zip` and `.tar` file.

 Decompression zip file: